Now You See Me 2 poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes The Four Horsemen are in hiding, scattered and waiting for their next mission from The Eye.
 Dylan Rhodes secretly orchestrates their activities while maintaining his FBI cover.
 The team is restless, eager to return to the spotlight..
-The analysis reveals that this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 16 minutes when Dylan gives the Horsemen their new mission: expose Owen Case, a tech magnate stealing private data through his new phone launch.
 The team eagerly accepts, seeing this as their triumphant return to action and purpose after a year of hiding..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.